fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 - `kHaSXGF4djgFPmfQAx.hUX5m2eiwn(text3)` accesses the [DirectorySecurity](https://learn.microsoft.com/en-us/dotnet/api/system.security.accesscontrol.directorysecurity?view=net-7.0) class, which indicates it is modifying the permissions of the copied malware
   ![](https://i.imgur.com/LHN9OY3.png)
-- `nWOObEDFiUid9AkLujp.lsLX4PlyF(text, text3, nWOObEDFiUid9AkLujp.sCDD0X6OXV)` confirms the suspicion as it uses System.IO.file.copy()
+- `nWOObEDFiUid9AkLujp.lsLX4PlyF(text, text3, nWOObEDFiUid9AkLujp.sCDD0X6OXV)` uses `System.IO.file.copy()` to copy the original malware to the "\AppData\Roaming" folder.
   ![](https://i.imgur.com/XolABdr.png)
 - `kHaSXGF4djgFPmfQAx.irt5FtGhEP(text3)` also seems to access the [DirectorySecurity](https://learn.microsoft.com/en-us/dotnet/api/system.security.accesscontrol.directorysecurity?view=net-7.0) but in this method it can be seen that it is modifying various permissions like Read, ReadAndExecute, Delete, Write, and many more.
   ![](https://i.imgur.com/Rqmkb1k.png)